JavaVista/codevista-codelabs/codelabs/cloud-sql-cloud-run-angular-deployment.md

       --allow-unauthenticated
    ```

+    Cloud Run uses [**Cloud Native Buildpacks**](https://cloud.google.com/docs/buildpacks/overview) to build a Docker image from your source code.
+This process requires no Dockerfile and sets permissions via the service account, allowing unauthenticated access.

    - `--region=us-central1`: Specifies the region where the service will be deployed.
    - `--source=.`: Deploys the application from the current directory.
    - `--service-account`: Specifies the service account to use for the deployment.
 Use the `quickstart-service-account` created earlier.
    - `--allow-unauthenticated`: Allows public access to the application.

-2. If prompted, press Y and Enter to confirm that you would like to continue:
+2. If prompted, type `y` and `Enter` to confirm that you would like to continue:

    ```bash
    Do you want to continue (Y/n)?
 Y